damhau/the-template/PITCHME.md

 @snapend

 @snap[east split-screen-text text-white]
-With a team of 8 and in 3 months.
+With a team of 8 in 3 months.
 @snapend